 - A student commuting from the primary home of a parent (within 50 miles).

-- I am a part-time student, taking less than 12 hours this semester
+- A part-time student, taking less than 12 hours during the current semester

 - A student who is married.

 - A student who is 23 years of age or older prior to the start of the semester.